 Single-Pole vs Three-Way Dimmer Switches: What’s the Difference

-So the difference comes down to how many places you want to control the light from.
-Single location or two.
+So it comes down to how many places you want to control the light from.
+One location or two.
 That’s it.

 Checking Compatibility Before You Install a Dimmer Switch